kmcbride3/letsencrypt-esxi/README.md

 ## Prerequisites

+**Important Note**: ESXi servers use self-signed certificates by default (often using a non-FQDN hostname, such as `localhost.localdomain`).
+The requirement for a real domain name is a Let's Encrypt policy limitation, not a technical ESXi requirement.
+Let's Encrypt does not currently support certificates for localhost or IP addresses, though [RFC 8738](https://www.rfc-editor.org/rfc/rfc8738) support was planned but has been indefinitely shelved.

 ### For HTTP-01 Challenge (Default)

 - Your server is publicly reachable over the Internet
-- A _Fully Qualified Domain Name (FQDN)_ is set in ESXi.
-Something like `localhost.localdomain` will not work
+- A _Fully Qualified Domain Name (FQDN)_ is set in ESXi
 - The hostname you specified can be resolved via A and/or AAAA records in the corresponding DNS zone

 ### For DNS-01 Challenge

-- A _Fully Qualified Domain Name (FQDN)_ is set in ESXi
+- A _Fully Qualified Domain Name (FQDN)_ is set in ESXi (does not need to be publicly accessible)
-- Access to your DNS provider's API (currently supports Cloudflare, AWS Route53, or manual)
+- Access to your DNS provider's API (see supported providers above)
 - API credentials for your DNS provider

 **Note:** As soon as you install this software, any existing, non Let's Encrypt certificate gets replaced!

-## Configuration

 For **HTTP-01 challenge**: No configuration is required - the system works out of the box with secure defaults.